Showing posts with label DNA. Show all posts

 But there was a big surprise.
 My dad wasn't my biological father.

-Since then, I've had many, many conversations with people I know about that discombobulating discovery.
+Since then, I've had many, many conversations with friends and acquaintances about that discombobulating discovery.

 People have different reactions to my news, maybe because it's being filtered through their own memories of this thing we call Dad, and how they feel about the dad they got.
 Some have asked how I felt about discovering that my mother had not been "faithful."